hangqiu/AutoCast/autocast.md

 <h1 align="center">Qualitative Results</h1>
 <table border="0" cellspacing="10" cellpadding="0" align="center">
 <tbody><tr><td><left>
-Here we provide qualitative side-to-side comparisons using a simple planner leveraging A* search, given single-vehicle-based perception versus cooperative perception from AutoCast.
-Please click on the thumbnails to switch to a specific scenario.
+For each evaluation scenario, we show both the results of AutoCast at high traffic density, as well as side-by-side comparisons to single-vehicle-based perception, using a simple planner leveraging A* search.
 </left></td></tr></tbody>
 </table>